 The Principals Advisory Panel spearheads the partnership between the facilitators and member schools.
 Sustaining and building upon the professional learning foci of 2017 the learning areas for 2018 have been:

 - Leading change and shifting mindsets

 - Sharing leadership inquiries

 - Collaborative teacher inquiry

-A bank of online resources including workshop material and videos of presentations supports the professional learning.
-The ELN online forum and community gives ELN members the ability to collaborate and share ideas.
+A bank of online resources including workshop material and videos of presentations has supported the professional learning throughout the year.
+The ELN online forum and community has given ELN members the ability to collaborate and share ideas.

-Please complete the form below if you are interested in joining the network and we will get back to you promptly.
+Please click here if you are interested in joining the network in 2019 and we will get back to you promptly.

 Dr. Howard Youngs